St Stephens by Launceston Rural

 St Stephens by Launceston Rural is a civil parish in the east of Cornwall, England, United Kingdom.
-It is in the Registration district of Launceston.
-The population of the parish in the 2001 census was 312, increasing to 360 and including Dutson at the 2011 census.
-The former parish of St Stephens by Launceston was abolished in 1894: St Stephens by Launceston Urban became part of the town of Launceston, while St Stephens by Launceston Rural became part of Launceston Rural District.
+The modern parish was created in 1894 from the part of the ancient parish of St Stephen, also known as St Stephens by Launceston, which lay outside the borough boundaries of Launceston.
+The parish remains largely rural, with its main settlements being the hamlets of Dutson, Langore, and Truscott.
+At the 2021 census the population of the parish was 350.

-The parish lies immediately north west of the town of Launceston and is bounded to the south by the parishes of Launceston, St Thomas the Apostle Rural, and Lawhitton.
+The parish lies immediately north-west of the town of Launceston and is bounded to the south by the parishes of Launceston, St Thomas the Apostle Rural, and Lawhitton.
 To the east it is bounded by the River Tamar (the border between Cornwall and Devon).
 To the north and north-west it is bordered by the parishes of Werrington, North Petherwin and Egloskerry.